adamrdrew/fenestron-ui/README.md

 ####  4.12.3. <a name='ActivevsSuspendedBackgroundMode'></a>Active vs Suspended Background Mode

 In active-background mode tab content for tabs that aren't currently selected continue to run in the background.
 They aren't visible, but they are still open and doing whatever it is they should be doing.
 Anything the application is allowed to do active-background tabs can also do.
-However, any code they are running that is looking for DOM elements or DOM changes may fail or act in unexpected ways.
+However, any code they are running that is looking for DOM elements or DOM changes may fail or act in unexpected ways (see the `background` slot prop for info on how to handle this.)

 In suspended-background mode tab content for tabs that aren't currently selected are removed from the component graph and deactived.
 They no longer execute and *any state they were holding is lost.* That last part is important.
 Anything that the component had in its local state that hasn't been comitted somewhere else will be lost.
 Because of this it is important make sure you save any content you may need to save before allowing the destroy operation to complete.
 You can either do this in the child component by implementing the `beforeDestroy` component life cycle hook, or in the parent component by handling the `before-destroy` event the child will emit just before it is destroyed.

 Another important point to remember is that keys are required when using suspended-background mode.
 Keys are always a good idea when working with iteration generated components, but when working with suspended-background tabs they are required.
 If you do not implement keys you may observe strange behavior such as the states of multiple components seeming to "mix" or "blend" together.

 A final background tab feature to be aware of is the `background` slot prop.
-You may want active background tabs but still want some features of your child component to turn off when in the beackground.
+You may want active background tabs but still want some features of your child component to turn off when in the background.
 You may want their state preserved and left open but you may want to suspend a long running operation for example.
-Your child component will be passed a `background` Boolean prop that you can watch and guard activity behind.
+Your child component will be passed a `background` Boolean prop that you can guard activity behind.

 ####  4.12.4. <a name='ContentSlotandSlotProps'></a>Content Slot and Slot Props
 TabView creates and manages the tabs but it also handles showing and hiding your tab content.
 Your tab content will be dislplayed in a child component that you provide.
 For example, if your TabView is used in a text editor you might have a child component that models and presents the UI for a single document.
 Your tab content child content must be slotted into the TabView component via the `tab-content` named slot.